bank8426/calendly-clone-next/README.md

 `Next`

-- `revalidatePath` - is a `Server Functions` that let you to invalidate cached data of specific path.
+- `revalidatePath` - is a `Server Functions` that lets you invalidate cached data of a specific path.
 And make it fetch data again next time it is requested.

+`Clerk`

+- is an `Authentication middleware` that is similar to `Auth.js`.
+It gives you pre-built UI components for user authentication and functions to handle authentication with just a small amount of code in `middleware.ts`.
+And if you want to use multiple providers for login or customizing related to User information and Authentication, you can do it on their `dashboard` without coding.
+For `Auth.js`, you need to add it to the `provider` option or find related options and handle those in `middleware.ts`.
+But `Clerk` is only `free` if you have less than `10,000 MAU`(Monthly Active Users).

 `zod`

-- `superRefine` - is a `method` similar to `refine` which let you to add additional validation logic to a schema.
-It is similar to `refine` but it can return multiple issues("error messages") at once.
+- `superRefine` - is a `method` similar to `refine`, which lets you add additional validation logic to a schema.
+But can return multiple issues("error messages") at once.

 `React Hook Form`

 - `useFieldArray` - is a custom `hook` for an array field or field in `form` that can have multiple values/items.
-So it will give you methods to manage that field Ex. `append`, `remove` methods to add or remove `availability` item in schedule form.
+So it will give you methods to manage that field (e.g., `append`, `remove` methods to add or remove `availability` items in the schedule form).
 You can see more in [docs](https://react-hook-form.com/docs/usefieldarray)

 `Github`

-- To merge latest (n) commit into one commit and push( Ex.
-22 commits for my case)
+- To merge the latest (n) commits into one commit and push( e.g., 22 commits for my case)

 ```js
 git reset --soft HEAD~22